briandgomez/Study/Security+/Security Operations.md

 # Scripting and Automation
+- Orchestration vs Automation
+    - Automation is performing a task or tasks over and over again without the need for a human intervention.
+Orchestration is taking all the automated tasks and having them work together in some sort of process or workflow.
+        - Example:
+            - A user's account is locked after 5 incorrect password attempts.
+This is automation.
+After this happens, a alert is sent to the system admin about the event.
+Then a ticket is created in the ticket tracking system.
+Finally a SOC team receives instructions to follow up.
+These 3 events would be orchestration since they work together and are produced automatically.
 - Automation
     - It can enforce baselines.
 If there is an important security patch, it can be automatically installed when identified
     - It can be used for standard infrastructure configurations (i.e. add firewalls to a appliance, Ip configurations, security rules)